✨ News ✨

 Introduction

 Hi, I'm Hyeok Kim (hjʌk).
-I'm a PhD candidate in Computer Science at Northwestern University.
-Currently, I work with Professor Jessica Hullman at MU Collective.
+I'm a postdoc at the Paul G. Allen School of Computer Science & Engineering, University of Washington.
+I have received PhD in Computer Science at Northwestern University, supervised by Jessica Hullman at MU Collective.
 Previously, I did my masters in Communication at Seoul National University with colleagues from HCI+D Lab.

 My research interests include